everx-labs/DeBot-IS-consortium/TimeInput/README.md

 struct Time:

-    hrs: uint8 - index of an hour within a day.
+    hr: uint8 - index of an hour within a day.
 Must be in range [0, 24).

-    mins: uint8 - index of a minute within an hour.
+    min: uint8 - index of a minute within an hour.
 Must be in range [0, 60].

     timestamp: uint32 - timestamp in seconds within 24 hours period.
 Must be in range [0, 86400].
-Used instead of hrs, mins.
+Note: DeBot Browser should use `timestamp` if it is non zero otherwise a combination of `hr` and `min`.

 `get` - allows to get the timestamp within a day selected by the user.